7 Walkthrough 1: The education data science pipeline with online science class data

 theme_dataedu()

-Figure 7.1: Example Plot
+Figure 7.2: Example Plot

 Writing code is like writing essays.
-There’s a range of acceptable styles and certainly, you can practice unusual ways of writing, but other people will find it harder to understand what you want to say.
+There’s a range of acceptable styles, and certainly you can practice unusual ways of writing, but other people will find it harder to understand what you want to say.
 In this book, you’ll see variations in {ggplot2} style, but all within what we believe is the range of acceptable conventions.
 Here are some examples:

 - Piping data to

-vs including it as an argument inggplot()
+ggplot()using%>%vs including it as an argument inggplot() - Using

-- Order of
+ggtitle()for labels vs usinglabs() - Order of

-7.10.2 The Relationship between Time Spent on Course and Final Grade
+7.13.2 The Relationship between Time Spent on Course and Final Grade

-%>%
+joined_dat %>%

 # Here we map variables to the x- and y-axis